jessicasa/datasciencecoursera/gettingandcleaningdata/CodeBook.md

         laying

 ###feature variables
-    Each feature name contains information pertaining to: domain signals (time(t) and frequency(f))
+    Each feature is normalized and bounded, therefore there are no units.
+The feature name contains information pertaining to: domain signals (time(t) and frequency(f))
     acceleration signal (body, gravity)
     sensor signals (accelerometer(acc), gyroscope(gyro))